Ppl - Aircraft General Knowledge

 Correct Answer

-B. The throttle controls power output as registered on the manifold pressure gauge and the propeller control regulates a constant blade angle.
+A. The throttle controls power output as registered on the manifold pressure gauge and the propeller control regulates engine RPM.

 Explanation

-On an engine equipped with a constant-speed propeller, the throttle controls the power output of the engine, which is typically indicated on the manifold pressure gauge.
-The propeller control, on the other hand, regulates the pitch or angle of the propeller blades to maintain a constant engine RPM (revolutions per minute).
-This system allows the engine to operate at a consistent speed regardless of changes in airspeed or load, providing optimal performance and efficiency.
+On an engine with a constant-speed propeller, the throttle adjusts the engine's power output, which is indicated on the manifold pressure gauge.
+The propeller control lever is used to set the desired engine RPM by adjusting the pitch of the propeller blades, allowing the engine to maintain a constant speed regardless of the power setting.

 Rate this question: